 In this course students will study personal finance and portfolio management.
 The course will provide students with insight into the mathematics they will encounter throughout their lives.
 Topics will include: an overview of personal finance, financial responsibility and decision making, income and careers, spending and credit, and saving and investing.
 The mathematics of finance includes interest: including compound interest, present value, annuities, loans, the rate of return on an investment, and interest in continuous time.
-A graphing calculator is required.
+A calculator is required.

-S257 Math Enrichment Grade 9, 10, 11, 12 .5 Credit 267 Math Enrichment Full Year Grade 9, 10, 11, 12 1 Credit Objective: To support students of a ll grades and all math courses, to it mprove basic math skills and teach critical thinking skills, To support students in preparation for standardized tests (such as the SAT, and the Accuplacer)
+S257 Math Enrichment Grade 9, 10 .5 Credit

+Objective: To support students in all math courses, to improve basic math skills and teach critical thinking skills, To support students in preparation for standardized tests (such as the SAT, and the Accuplacer) Prerequisite: Teacher and Guidance Department recommendation

-Math Enrichment is intended to assist students who either desire or require additional support in mathematics.
-Assisted on a regular basis and working in concert with individual teachers of enrolled students, one goal is to provide immediate assistance and clarification of math concepts.
-Students may be recommended for or elect placement.
-Upper classmen may choose to select this course to support their preparation for standardized tests.
-Here they may work on their individualized College Board Study Plan.
+Math Enrichment is intended to assist students who require additional support in mathematics.
+Assisted on a regular basis and working in concert with individual teachers of enrolled students, one goal is to provide assistance and clarification of math concepts.
+This course will offer support for the preparation of standardized tests.
+Here students may work on their individualized College Board Study Plan.
 This regularly structured schedule will provide a supportive environment and excellent opportunity for all students to improve skills and their understanding of math.
 This is not a study.
 Individual support, group instruction, and online work will occur throughout the semester.
-Students may enroll in this course more than once.
+Students may enroll in this course more